rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

 Applying the configuration file to our site is slightly different than if we were using a purchased SSL certificate from another provider (and if we didn't let _certbot_ do it automatically).

-The certificate and chain file are included in a single PEM (Privacy Enhanced Mail) file.
+A single PEM (Privacy Enhanced Mail) file includes the certificate and chain file.
 This is a common format for all certificate files now, so even though it has "Mail" in the reference, it is just a type of certificate file.
 To illustrate the configuration file, we will show it in it's entirety and then describe what is happening:

 ```
 <VirtualHost *:80>